-- The fast idle lock allows for faster engine speeds during starting. - · The fast idle lock is engaged by the following steps: - Grasp the rear handle and depress the throttle lockout. - Squeeze the throttle trigger fully and hold. - Depress the fast idle lock with your forefinger and hold. - Release your grip on the throttle trigger and throttle lockout while continuing to hold the fast idle lock.

-NOTE - Verify the throttle trigger stays in the advanced position.
+- The fast idle lock allows for faster engine speeds during starting. - The fast idle lock is engaged by the following steps: Grasp the rear handle and depress the throttle lockout. - Squeeze the throttle trigger fully and hold. - Depress the fast idle lock with your thumb and hold.
+Release your grip on the throttle trigger and throttle - lock while continuing to hold the fast idle lock.
+NOTE: Verify the throttle trigger stays in the advanced position.